shivam2014/locallama-mcp/README.md

 - For **simple configuration**: Use the basic env variables in your MCP setup
 - For **advanced routing**: Configure thresholds to fine-tune when local vs. cloud models are used
 - For **model selection**: Specify which local models should handle different types of requests
+- For **task decomposition**: Configure how complex tasks are broken down and processed

 ## Usage